Vina-fan/Python/Code.md

 - Some functions (and modules) have very longhelp files.
 When using IPython, these can be paged using the command `? function` or `function ?` so that the text can be scrolled using page up and down and `q` to `quit`. `??function` or `function??` can be used to type the entire function including both the docstring and the code.

-## Libraries

-Python has a large standard library, commonly cited as one of Python's greatest strengths, providing tools suited to many tasks.
-This is deliberate and has been described as a "batteries included" Python philosophy.
-For Internet-facing applications, a large number of standard formats and protocols (such as MIME and HTTP) are supported.
-Modules for creating graphical user interfaces, connecting to relational databases, pseudorandom number generators, arithmetic with arbitrary precision decimals,[69] manipulating regular expressions, and doing unit testing are also included.

-Some parts of the standard library are covered by specifications, but the majority of the modules are not.
-They are specified by their code, internal documentation, and test suite (if supplied).
-However, because most of the standard library is cross-platform Python code, there are only a few modules that must be altered or completely rewritten by alternative implementations.

-The standard library is not essential to run Python or embed Python within an application.
-Blender 2.49, for instance, omits most of the standard library.

-As of August 2015, the Python Package Index, the official repository of third-party software for Python, contains more than 65,000 packages offering a wide range of functionality, including:

-- graphical user interfaces, web frameworks, multimedia, databases, networking and communications
-- test frameworks, automation and web scraping, documentation tools, system administration
-- scientific computing, text processing, image processing

 ## Text Editors/IDE